Optimality and uniqueness of the Leech lattice among lattices: Introduction

 Our proof depends on computer calculations in some places, but they can be carried out relatively quickly, in less than one hour using a personal computer.
 The calculations are all done using exact arithmetic and are thus rigorous.
 We have fully documented all of our calculations and made available commented code for use in checking the results or carrying out further investigations.
 See Appendix~\ref{appendix:computer} for details.

 Appendix~\ref{appendix:background} contains very brief introductions to several topics: the Leech lattice, linear programming bounds, spherical designs, and association schemes.
 For more details, see \cite{CS}.
-The expository article \cite{E} also provides useful background and context, although it does not include everything we need.
+The expository articles \cite{Ea} and \cite{Eb} also provide useful background and context, although they do not include everything we need.